dendibakh/perf-book/chapters/8-Optimizing-Memory-Accesses/8-2 Cache-Friendly Data Structures copy.md

   CACHELINE_ALIGN int b; // written by thread B
 };
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+[TODO]: What is target platform's minimum alignment requirements?

 When it comes to dynamic allocations via `malloc`, it is guaranteed that the returned memory address satisfies the target platform's minimum alignment requirements.
 Some applications might benefit from a stricter alignment.
 For example, dynamically allocating 16 bytes with a 64 bytes alignment instead of the default 16 bytes alignment.
 To leverage this, users of POSIX systems can use [`memalign`](https://linux.die.net/man/3/memalign)[^13] API.
 Others can roll their own like described [here](https://embeddedartistry.com/blog/2017/02/22/generating-aligned-memory/)[^14].